Grelot/reserveBenefit--genomeMetrics/README.md

 3. Count number of reads for each SNP for each individuals.

 INPUTS:
-* `species`.fasta : genome fasta file of `species`
+* `species`.fasta: genome fasta file of `species`
-* `species`.vcf : SNPs from radseq data of `species`
+* `species`.vcf: SNPs from radseq data of `species`
+* `species`.gff3: coordinates and related information of coding region annotation genome of `species`

 OUTPUTS:
-* `species`coverage.bed : a table with row as genome-windows of 400000bp of the genome of `species` with genome-coordinates (scaffold, start position, end position) and coverage (number of SNPs)
+* `species`coverage.bed: a table with row as genome-windows of 400000bp of the genome of `species` with genome-coordinates (scaffold, start position, end position) and coverage (number of SNPs)
-* `species`meandepth.bed : a table with row as SNPs with genome-windows, coordinates (scaffold, start position, end position) and depth coverage (number of reads) for each SNP for each individuals
+* `species`meandepth.bed: a table with row as SNPs with genome-windows, coordinates (scaffold, start position, end position) and depth coverage (number of reads) for each SNP for each individuals
-* `species`coords.snps.bed : coordinates (scaffold, position) of SNPs onto genomes
+* `species`coords.snps.bed: coordinates (scaffold, position) of SNPs onto genomes
+* `species`coding.snps.bed: snps located on coding region

 ```
 bash snpsontothegenome/command.sh